 Dr. Natasha Svelmoe, Lecturer

-"The online RN to BSN program is a convenient and an efficient path to enhancing knowledge and receiving a degree that will allow you to stay current with your professional knowledge and assist you in advancing your career."
+"The online RN to BSN track is a convenient and an efficient path to enhancing knowledge and receiving a degree that will allow you to stay current with your professional knowledge and assist you in advancing your career."

 - PhD in Philosophy – Lviv National University, 1999